byunw/byunw.github.io/linear-algebra.md

 $$

 ## Matrix Addition
-In this section, let's just do matrix Addition!
+In this section, let's just do matrix addition!

 $$
 \begin{bmatrix}